Yiling-J/tablepilot/README.md

 ### Sources

-> See the [source config readme](docs/schema#sources) for full details.
+> See the [source config readme](docs/schema/source.md) for full details.

-When generating a row, non-AI columns are filled first using a **source**.
+When generating a row, non-AI columns are filled first using data from **source**.
 These values are then passed as context to the LLM to generate the remaining columns.
 Pretty straightforward, right?

 Sources are the core of Tablepilot's flexibility and support 6 types: